MartinYeung5/20240729_substrate-node-template/README.md

 2. why use test.rs?
 // This module contains the unit tests for this pallet.

+3. benchmarking.rs
+The benchmarking module is used to calculate weights

 # Substrate Node Template

 A fresh [Substrate](https://substrate.io/) node, ready for hacking :rocket: